The Truth About Adult Acne

 Today, dermatologists identify the main driver of a person’s acne and put together a personalized treatment plan that leverages the best combination of medications from these three major categories.

-Newer combination topical treatments”for example, an antibiotic (clindamycin) plus benzoyl peroxide (a peeling agent)’are effective.
 Natsheh adds that using two treatments separately may work doubly well.
-‘In the morning, you can target bacteria and inflammation with benzoyl peroxide, and at bedtime you can unblock pores and minimize scarring with a topical retinoid.’
+“In the morning, you can target bacteria and inflammation with benzoyl peroxide.
+Then at bedtime you can unblock pores and minimize scarring with a topical retinoid.”

-Although it may be hard to stay upbeat while getting acne under control, experts encourage people to be patient and positive.
+Although it may be hard to stay upbeat while getting acne under control, try to stay patient and positive.
 Combining the various options in a personalized treatment plan will eventually give you the upper hand in managing this condition.